daos-stack/daos/docs/admin/deployment.md

-The location of this configuration file is determined by first checking for the path specified through the -o option of the `daos_server` command line, if unspecified then `/etc/daos/daos_server.yml` is used.
+The location of this configuration file is determined by first checking for the path specified through the -o option of the `daos_server` command line, if unspecified, then `/etc/daos/daos_server.yml` is used.

-Refer to the example configuration file [`daos_server.yml`](https://github.com/daos-stack/daos/blob/release/2.2/utils/config/daos_server.yml) for latest information and examples.
+Refer to the example configuration file [`daos_server.yml`](https://github.com/daos-stack/daos/blob/release/2.2/utils/config/daos_server.yml) for the latest information and examples.

 At this point of the process, the servers: and provider: section of the yaml file can be left blank and will be populated in the subsequent sections.